Variables and Data Types in Python

 age = int(input("How old are you? "))

-Now if the user enters 12, the variable age
+Now if the user enters 12, the variable age will hold

-, which we can use in maths!
+the integer 12, which we can use for example in maths.

 Mathematical Operators: Doing Maths with Python

-Operator | Function |
+| Operator | Function |

 + |